 - Participate with select sponsor activations

 - Collect swag or other giveaways throughout the season

 What can I expect at a Social Boston Sports Kickball League?

 A premiere, FUN experience!
 Plan to arrive at the field 10-15 minutes before game time to meet up with your teammates and get ready to play in your SBS kickball league.
-Make sure you pencil us in for at least 45-minutes or 6 innings, whichever come first.
+Make sure you pencil us in for at least 45-minutes or 7 innings for outdoor & 35 minutes or 6 innings for indoor, whichever come first.
 Once your game ends, the night is just beginning.
 Head to your sponsor bar to play your opponent in flip cup, take advantage of the player drink specials and socialize with your fellow kickball players.